 Warranty & Return Policy

 No matter how good a product is, you should be able to return it or have it repaired if needed.
-Let’s have a look at how Intex Corp deals with these situations.
+Let’s have a look at how Intex Corp deal with these situations.

 Returning your mattress

-If you received the wrong product or it has any defect, you only have 15 days to contact them by phone.
+- If you received the wrong product or it has any sort of defect, you only have 15 days to contact them by phone.